 Senior recipes often have added glucosamine, chondroitin and vitamin C to support the ageing joints and a slightly reduced meat and bone percentage to reflect the metabolic changes in the ageing dog.

-So when should you transition to a diet more suitable for older dogs?
+So when should you transition to a new diet more suitable for older dogs?

 Sue says the decision of when to transition is yours and should be based on your dog’s overall health and activity levels, rather than an age set in stone.